-Tap and hold a tile to select it, then drag it to the place on Start that you want it to appear.
+Right-click a tile to select it, then drag it to the place on Start that you want it to appear.
 Other tiles will be moved to accommodate the tile in its new location.

 Can I arrange tiles in groups?